Replacing Baby

 hit her in the face, more than once - so she strongly

-UPDATE!
-I use the straight pick from this dental set to remove the lens from the eyeball.
+I use the straight pick from this dental set (see photo above) to remove the lens from the eyeball.
 This works especially well for removing the lens from the doll's eye.
-Previously, I used an exacto knife to pry with but I think this small pick works much better, and is safer.
+I have also used an exacto knife to pry with, but I think this small pick works better, and is safer.
 These dental picks are handy when replacing lashes on dolls, as well.
 In fact, these dental tools are very useful for many crafty type projects.

 Christine (Woot's) husband